The Steps to Buying a Home

 STEP SEVEN: THE NEGOTIATIONS:

 Sometimes the negotiation process is very painless, while other times, it can be a very stressful part of the buying process.
 It is important to remain calm throughout the negotiations.
 You will be required to make some very important decisions during this step.
 When you and the seller come to agreed-upon terms, you will then be required to follow the terms of the contract for the balance of the transaction.

 Under the terms of your agreement, you may have chosen to complete several inspections on the property.
 It is important to remember the time frames and the specific requirements in which these inspections are to be completed.
 Remain calm!
 Because you are buying a used product, you need to expect a few problems to surface during the inspection period.
 This is normal and doesn't mean that you have just chosen the only house in the western hemisphere with a few problems.
 Again, remain calm.

 STEP NINE: MORTGAGE PROCESS:

 Even though you were pre-approved prior to purchasing the home, you will now need to complete the mortgage process.
 Again, you must follow the terms stated in the Agreement of Sale to remain in compliance with the contract.
 The lender will require you to supply various documents in order to complete the final mortgage approval.
-The more diligent you are in meeting the lender’s requests, the less stressful this period of your transaction will be for you.
-Once the lender has approved your mortgage, you will receive a written commitment letter that outlines the terms of your loan.
-It is critical that you read this document and make sure it matches the terms of the loan which you had requested.
+The more diligent you are in meeting the lender's requests, the less stressful this period of your transaction will be for you.
+Once the lender has approved your mortgage, you will receive a written commitment letter that outlines your loan terms.
+It is critical that you read this document and make sure it matches the loan terms you had requested.

 STEP TEN: CLOSING: